nikhilkamineni/Sprint-Challenge--SQL/README.md

 * Channels (e.g. `#random`)
 * Users (e.g. `Dave`)

+The following relationships exist:

-An organization can have many channels.
+* An organization can have many channels.
-A channel can have many users.

-A channel can belong to one organization.
+* A channel can belong to one organization.
+* A channel can have many users subscribed.
-A user can belong to many channels.
+* A user can be subscribed to many channels.

-Additionally, a user can post messages to a channel.
-Note that a user might have posted messages to a channel to which they belonged in the past, but they no longer belong to now.
+* Additionally, a user can post messages to a channel.
+(Note that a user might have posted messages to a channel to which they subscribed in the past, but they no longer subscribe to now.)

+> In the following, there will be more columns that you have to add in
+> many tables, not just the ones listed here.

 1. Write `CREATE TABLE` statements for tables `organization`, `channel`, `user`, and `message`.